a Christopher Levy website

-Romsonian's were out in force to greet the Queen in Romsey today at one of the biggest weddings of the year.
+Romsonian's were out in force to greet the Queen in Romsey on 25th of June 2016 at one of the biggest weddings of the year.
 The Queen and Prince Philip arrived for the wedding of the Honourable Alexandra Knatchbull, the daughter of Lord and Lady Brabourne, to Thomas Hooper.
 Prince Charles and Princess Anne were also at Romsey Abbey for the service.

 Click below for Chas Burnett's excellent photos

 The road works at west end of Romsey Abbey have now been completed.